agardnerIT/site/_posts/2020/2020-05-04-keptn-unleash-feature-flags.md

 # Load Generator

-> Run this on the application VM hosting the website.

 Run the load generator which will create errors.
 In another tab, keep refreshing the page and in a few minutes (when DT raises a problem) you'll see the website failover to the green static hosted content.

+Run this on the application VM hosting the website:

 ```
 cd ~/unleashtutorial